trueos/pcbsd/src-qt5/docs/controlpanel.rst

 :menuselection:`Control Panel --> Disk Manager` or type :command:`pc-su pc-zmanager` from within an xterm.
 You will need to input your password in order to access this utility.

-As seen in the example in Figure 8.10a, the utility will open in the "ZFS Filesystems" tab and will display the system's ZFS datasets, the amount of space available to each dataset, and the amount of space each dataset is using.
+As seen in the example in Figure 8.10a, the utility will open in the "ZFS Filesystems" tab and will display the system's ZFS datasets and their snapshots, the amount of space available to each dataset, and the amount of space each dataset is using.

 **Figure 8.10a: Viewing the System's ZFS Datasets**

 .. image:: images/disk1.png

-The name of the pool in this example is *tank*.
+The name of the pool in this example is *tank1*.
 If the system has multiple pools, click the green arrow to select the desired pool.

-If you right-click the pool name, the following options are available:
+If you right-click the pool name under "Filesystems", the following options are available:

 * **Mount:** whether or not the filesystem can be mounted depends upon the value of the "canmount" property of the dataset.